Stability issues of nonlocal gravity during primordial inflation: Cosmological evolution of the RT model with initial conditions during inflation

-Let us now investigate what happens if we start the evolution at some initial time deep into a primordial de~Sitter inflationary phase with generic initial condition, i.e. without fine-tuning $Y$ to zero at the initial time.
+Let us now investigate what happens if we start the evolution at some initial time deep into a primordial de~Sitter inflationary phase with generic initial conditions, i.e. without fine-tuning $Y$ to zero at the initial time.
 At first sight, one might fear that the presence of the unstable mode (\ref{S0ax}) should lead to an unacceptable evolution and to a strong dependence on the associated initial conditions.
-Somewhat surprisingly, we will find that, at the background level, this is not the case.
-Nevertheless, a fatal problem indeed appears at the level of cosmological perturbations.
+However, we will see that the situation is acceptable, both at the level of background evolution and of cosmological perturbations.